Skip to content

 You can even gently reheat these foods afterwards while still keeping some of the benefit.

-Even a short 10-minute walk may help:
+A short walk after meals may help:

 • Support blood sugar regulation